Jerome Davis/Icon Sportswire

 ---|---|---|---|---|

 Abdul Carter (NY Giants): The Giants may have made noise late in the first round by trading their way back in to select a quarterback, but before all of that happened, they solidified their defensive front by selecting Carter third overall.
 In his third season at Penn State, Carter led the country with 24 tackles for loss, while also recording 12 sacks.
-If Carter can come close to those numbers in his rookie season, NY could certainly have one of the best defensive lines in the league this season.
+To start his NFL career, Carter made his impact felt both on defense and special teams, as he's finished the first two weeks with four tackles, .5 sacks, .5 run stuffs, and a partial block on a punt.

 Season | Player | Position | Team | Opening odds |